|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Marketing in International Tourism and Hospitality

 Tourism and hospitality is the world’s largest industry and the most international in nature.
 The role of marketing in this industry isn’t simply a business function.
 Rather it is a way of thinking to ensure customer expectations are constantly exceeded to build brand loyalty.
 After examining the tourism and hospitality environment, the module considers the role of advertising and sales promotion before reviewing the nature of the tourism and hospitality ‘product’.
-The module concludes by analysing the types of distribution channels available for marketing purposes.
+The module concludes by analysing the types of distribution channels available for marketing purposes in the international tourism and hospitality businesses.

 In every industry customer service is an important differentiator that can be used to create competitive advantage.
 There are particular characteristics of the tourism and hospitality industry, however, that make the delivery of a high quality customer service more challenging, not least the way human perceptions affect behaviour.
 Furthermore, organisational culture and emotions exert a strong influence on the ultimate success of a customer service strategy.
-It is important, therefore, to constantly monitor and evaluate how customer service is being delivered and ensure a robust strategy for recovering from any failures.
+It is important, therefore, to constantly monitor and evaluate how customer service is being delivered and ensure a robust strategy for recovering from any failures in the international tourism and hospitality industry.

 The prime objective of business organisations is sustainable profitability and the maximisation of shareholder wealth.
+This module has been designed by the London School of Management Education specifically for managers in the tourism and hospitality sector to develop a much clearer understanding of sustainable profitability.
 Managers are more likely to make a positive contribution to achieving this objective if they understand and can analyse the factors affecting profitability and the creation of shareholder wealth in their part of the organisation.
 The module considers four main areas of management accounting: costing decisions as the basis of profitability, budgets and control mechanisms, investment decisions and financial performance appraisal.

 The Future of Tourism and Hospitality